OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Clear-History.md

 ### None

-You cannot pipe objects to `Clear-History`.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-`Clear-History` does not generate any output.
+This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Clear-History`:

+- All platforms:
+  - `clhy`

 The PowerShell session history is a list of the commands entered during a PowerShell session.
 You can view the history, add and delete commands, and run commands from the history.
 For more